≡ Menu

 Puzzle balls…

-And other interactive type toys are a great way to keep your Canaan busy in between active play sessions.
+And other interactive type toys are a great way to keep your Canaan busy between active play sessions.

 Are Canaan dogs good with children?